rancher/image-mirror/README.md

 #### `Registry`

-The `Registry` fetches all image tags that matches the VersionFilter from a registry defined in the Images provided.
+The `Registry` strategy fetches all image tags that matches the `VersionFilter` from a registry defined in the Images provided.
 Supported registries are:
 * Suse Container Registry (registry.suse.com)
 * Docker Hub